-Operating System • Operates with MS-DOS, Windows 3.x, Win
+Operating System

-dows for Workgroups 3.x, Windows 95,

-Windows NT

-• OS/2, Novell Netware, and SCO Unix, Linux.

-Tyan is also a Solaris certified manufacturer.
+- Operates with MS-DOS, Windows 3.x, Win dows for Workgroups, Windows 95, Windows NT, OS/2, Novell Netware, and SCO Unix. - Tyan is also a Solaris certified manufacturer.

-1.4 Environment

-Operating Temperature $0^{\circ}$ to $+55^{\circ}$ C Humidity <80% @36C°

-Altitude @10,000 feet (operating)

-Vibration 0 to 1,000 Hz

-Voltage 230 Watt ATX power supply

-1.5.
-Manual Organization
+1.4 Manual Organization

-Chapter 1 "Introduction" describes the features and performance of the S1682D system.
+Chapter 1 "Introduction" describes the features and performance of the S1686S/D motherboard.

 Chapter 2 "Installation" describes the procedures of setting up the system board.
-Also refer to this Chapter for detailed information about jumper settings.
+Also refer to this chapter for detailed information about jumper settings.

-Chapter 3 "Installation and Removal of the CPU" gives detailed instructions on installation and removal of the latest Pentium II--Boxed and Passive CPU's.
+Chapter 3 "Installation and Removal of the CPU" gives detailed instructions on the installation and removal of the Pentium II--Active and Passive CPU's.